Oregano Essential Oil

 - Used as a powerful cleansing and purifying agent

-- Provides immune-enhancing benefits
+- May provides immune-enhancing benefits

-- Supports healthy digestion and respiratory function
+- Possibly supports healthy digestion and respiratory function

 - Excellent source of antioxidants